-As far as analytics go, you’ll be able to look at overall performance, individual post analytics, demographics, as well as tips on how to optimize your campaigns based on recorded data.
+There is a lot to consider when looking at a software's analytics.
+As far as Buffer goes, you’ll be able to look at overall performance, individual post analytics, demographics, as well as tips on how to optimize your campaigns based on recorded data.

 And if you’re looking to share these analytics with investors or other employees, you’re able to create custom reports, exporting them as various file types.